Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 ### Dynamic Variable Substitutions

-Additional variables are available besides the product version variables provided by the HPC CSM Software Recipe.
+Additional variables are available besides the default variables provided by the HPC CSM Software Recipe.
 (For more information, see [HPC CSM Software Recipe Variable Substitutions](#hpc-csm-software-recipe-variable-substitutions).)
 These additional variables are dynamic because their values are determined at run-time based on the context in which they appear.
 Available dynamic variables include the following:

 - The variable `base.name` can be used in the `name` of an image under the `images` key.
 The value of this variable is the name of the IMS image or